Figma to Webflow plugin and app

 6. Click Account integrations settings

-8. Click Revoke from the “Webflow from Figma to Site” application
+8. Click Revoke on the “Webflow from Figma to Site” application

 FAQs